Save $250 – Book by June 30, 2021. Code: Wow

 Temperatures in the summer months are cool, rainy, sunny & windy.
 Expect weather from the mid 50’s to high 60’s.
 Bring layers, long sleeves and a light jacket.
 We also recommend a waterproof shell in case of a rainy day.
 Tennis shoes and other walking shoes will be fine and flip flops for use at any thermal pools are recommended.

 Temperatures in the winter months are cold & rainy.
 Expect weather from the mid 20’s t0 low 30’s.
-Bring layers, long sleeve, long johns, and a heavy, waterproof jacket.
-A hat that covers your ears & a scarf are also recommended.
-The ground is generally frozen, so shoes like hiking boots with a thick sole are also recommended.
-Wearing tennis shoes or other thin soled shoes will not protect your feet from the cold – BFW learned this the hard way.
+Bring layers, a long sleeve, long johns, and a heavy, waterproof jacket.
+A hat that covers your ears & a scarf is also recommended.
+The ground is generally frozen, so shoes like hiking boots with thick soles are also recommended.
+Wearing tennis shoes or other thin-soled shoes will not protect your feet from the cold – BFW learned this the hard way.

 Of course, there are other airlines that fly to Iceland so please check all available options before booking.

 Yes, Iceland is considered to be a safe country but like any place, please take precautions when going.
 Keep valuables locked up and have copies of your passport and credit cards in case of theft.

 This trip includes a fully immersive photography experience.
 Leave those cell phones in your bags and absorb yourself in a 360-degree Icelandic experience.
 Lindsey Miller of Lindsey A Miller Photography is coming on this trip as your personal photography sherpa.
 Armed with professional photography skills and a sweet top-of-the-line camera, she will catch all the action from sunrise to sunset (which is around 2 am) so you can take home authentic and professional photos of this amazing country.